loopbackio/loopback.io/pages/en/lb3/Application-generator.md

 ### Arguments

-Provide the application name as an optional argument.
+Provide the application name as an optional argument (or, with API Connect, as value of `--name` option).
 The tool will create a directory of that name to contain the application.

 ### Interactive Prompts